Television in Greece: Greek debt crisis, budget cuts, and the closure of private broadcasters

-By the early 2010s, all of the Greek television stations suffered the consequences of the country's debt crisis.
+By the early 2010s, most Greek television stations suffered the consequences of the country's debt crisis.
 In this decade two major Panhellenic stations ceased operations due to economic difficulties.
 Alter stopped its operation on 10 February 2012, after a history of more than 20 years.

 Most channels cut their budget by decreasing their original programming (mostly their original series).
-Except for the high number of reruns, networks started airing a lot of foreign programs, the majority of them being Turkish drama shows.
+Except for the high number of reruns, networks started airing a lot of foreign programs, the majority of them being Turkish dramas.

 The beginning of HD broadcasting and the closure of ERT

 On 27 April 2011, the first transmission of a high definition free-to-air channel was made by the state-owned ERT HD.

-Two years later, on 11 June 2013, the Greek Government suspended the operation of the Hellenic Broadcasting Corporation (ERT) and automatically fired 2,600 workers, in one of the numerous spending cuts that have been implemented during Greece's ongoing debt crisis.
+Two years later, on 11 June 2013, the Greek Government suspended the operations of the Hellenic Broadcasting Corporation (ERT) and automatically fired 2,656 employees, in one of the numerous spending cuts that had been implemented during Greek government-debt crisis.
 The plug was pulled at 23:10 during the news.
-On 11 June 2015, the new Government (made up of SYRIZA & AN.EL. parties) reinstated the operations of ERT by hiring back the personnel and broadcasting the three ERT channels ERT1, ERT2, ERT3.
+On 11 June 2015, the new Government (made up of SYRIZA & ANEL parties) reinstated the operations of ERT by hiring back the personnel and broadcasting the three ERT channels ERT1, ERT2, ERT3.